SapuSeven/BetterUntis/README.md

 - Flexible timegrid allows to display hours outside the regular timetable (like consultation times with teachers)
 - Support for multiple accounts
 - Support for using a custom proxy server for increased privacy
+- Info Center for viewing events, contact hours and own absences.

 ## Missing features (TODO)
 - No support for teacher-specific features (like editing homeworks or class management)